JUL 2020 STEVE BIRD

 Trading, settlement and cash or treasury have historically been separate systems.
-A living book of record is required to ensure that penny that comes in or goes out is tracked and reconciled against the purchased asset.
+A living book of record is required to ensure that a penny that comes in or goes out is tracked and reconciled against the purchased asset.

-But still, even now, spreadsheets still prevail - and that trend isn’t changing, even as digital and real-time payments adoption continues to see high growth among consumers and businesses.
-Open banking is driving an even faster pace, with the digital payments environment likely to continue expanding as more people demand it.
+But even now, spreadsheets prevail - and that trend isn’t changing, even as digital and real-time payments adoption continues to see high growth among consumers and businesses.
+Open banking is driving an even faster pace, with the digital payments environment likely to continue expanding volumes as more people demand it.

 As volumes grow, it becomes even easier to miss, mistype or deliberately manipulate data in the reconciliation process, especially when many accounts are still reconciled with spreadsheets and highlighters.